lucasfreirec/oop/WhatsProg/README.md

-# WhatsProg - Client-Server Application
+# WhatsProg
 WhatsProg is a client-server application developed in C++ with the aim of exchanging text messages between users on different machines.
 The server connects to all user clients and forwards messages to the correct recipients.
-The application utilizes threads and TCP sockets for communication between client and server, using port 23456.
+The application, inspired by WhatsApp, utilizes threads and TCP sockets for communication between client and server, using port 23456.

 Before using WhatsProg, every user must register with the server using a unique login and password.
 The login must be between 6 and 12 characters long, and the password must also be between 6 and 12 characters.
 Both the login and password are case-sensitive.